codsen/codsen/packages/ranges-push/readme.md

 // => [ [1, 4], [10, 20] ]
 ```

-## Idea
+## The Idea

 Imagine you want to delete a bunch of characters from a string.
 Like making a bunch of holes in a slice of cheese.
 An ineffective way is to traverse that string and mutate it on each "hole".
 The effective way is to gather the indexes of `[from, to]` ranges in an array while traversing, and when string traversal is done, perform all cutting **in one go**.
 It's like using ten pencils to make ten holes in a slice, all at once.
 OK, bad example, but you get it.
 All in one go.
 That's the plan.

-Sounds good.

-Challenge: how do you manage those string index ranges?
+**Challenge: how do you manage those string index ranges?**

 `[deleteFrom1, deleteTo1]`, `[deleteFrom2, deteleTo2]` and so on.

-It's easy when you push non-overlapping ranges, but what happens when an incoming range is overlapping the previous-one?
-Like if `deleteFrom2` is less than `deleteTo1`?
+What happens when ranges overlap?
+We need to merge them.

-What happens if both "start" and "end" values of a new range are lower the previous-one's?
-Like if `deleteFrom2` < `deleteTo2` < `**deleteTo1**`?
+What happens if new range is located before the last-one?
+We need to sort them.

 How do you prevent damage when the same range is added multiple times?

+What happens if you want not only to delete, but also, **to add** something?
+We need to accept third argument, the value to add.

+What happens if you want to only add something, without deletion?
+We need to accept first and second argument as the same index.

 ---

-**The answer:** this library.
+**The solution to all these challenges above is... ** this library.

 ---

-**PS.** Later, when you finished with your operations, and you want your string crunched according to your newly-generated array of slices, use [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) to do the actual deletion/replacement job.
+**PS.** Later, when you're finished with your operations, and you want your string crunched according to your newly-generated array of slices, use [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) to do the actual deletion/replacement job.

 ## API